 Do you know your mission?
 Do you know what you are supposed to do?
-The day that you get saved is the most exciting day in the world.
+The day you get saved is the most exciting day in the world.
 After that, the second most exciting day is when you find out why.
 If you don’t have that focus yet, God wants you to discover it.
 In Matthew 22, we read a story by Jesus about our mission.
-As he is telling this story, Jesus is at the Temple Mount just days before laying his life down for us.
+As he tells this story, Jesus is at the Temple Mount just days before laying his life down for us.

 Jesus said, “The Kingdom of Heaven can be illustrated by the story of a king who prepared a great wedding feast for his son.
 When the banquet was ready, he sent his servants to notify those who were invited.
 But they all refused to come!

 So he sent other servants to tell them, ‘The feast has been prepared.
 The bulls and fattened cattle have been killed, and everything is ready.
 Come to the banquet!’
 But the guests he had invited ignored them and went on their own way, one to his farm, another to his business.
 Others seized his messengers and insulted them and killed them.

 The king was furious, and he sent out his army to destroy the murderers and burn their town.
 And he said to his servants, ‘The wedding feast is ready, and the guests I invited aren’t worth of the honor.
 Now go out to the street corners and invite everyone that you see.’
 So they servants brought in everyone that they could find, good and bad alike, and the banquet hall was filled with guests.